This blog was updated November 13th, 2019.

 Another common way of migrating uses Live Partition Mobility.
 This technique requires PowerVM Enterprise Edition, running your IBM i partition on top of VIOS, and using an external SAN for storage.
-New POWER9 servers come with PowerVM Enterprise already built in on every machine giving you this capability.
-Plus, you can get 60 days of PowerVM Enterprise for your existing POWER7 or POWER8 when you purchase your new POWER9 at no charge, as I understand it.
+POWER9 servers come with PowerVM Enterprise already built in on every machine giving you this capability.
+Plus, you can get 60 days of PowerVM Enterprise for your existing POWER7 or POWER8 when you purchase your new POWER9 at no charge.
 For those with downtime concerns, this is a great way to have no interruption as you migrate your IBM i workload to POWER9.

-At this point, we know POWER9 is easy to move to for those current with their operating systems.
-Seriously, if you aren’t on IBM i 7.2 or 7.3 remember, that 7.1 goes out of regular support on April 30, 2018, requiring Extended SWMA after that date.
-It’s time to move forward and if you are further back in operating systems releases, it is way overdue.
+We know POWER9 is easy to move to for those current with their operating systems.
+Seriously, if you aren’t on IBM i 7.3 or 7.4, remember that 7.2 goes out of regular support on April 30, 2021, requiring Extended SWMA after that date.
+It’s time to move forward and if you are further back in operating systems releases.
+It is way overdue.

-The POWER9 line is a full family of servers IBM will be announcing throughout this year.
+The POWER9 line is a full family of servers.

 Here are some of the highlights: